Inconsistencies in, and short pathlength correction to, $R_{AA}(p_T)$ in $\mathrm{A}+\mathrm{A}$ and $\mathrm{p} + \mathrm{A}$ collisions: Energy loss framework

 The 4-momenta of the radiated gluon, the final hard parton, and the exchanged Debye medium quasiparticle are given respectively in lightfront coordinates (using the same conventions as in \cite{Kolbe:2015rvk}) by

 where $M$ is the mass of the hard parton, $m_g$ is the gluon mass, $P^+$ is the initial hard parton momentum in the $+$ direction, and $x$ is the radiated momentum fraction.

-The DGLV approach makes a number of assumptions related to the physical setup of the problem: \begin{itemize} \item The large pathlength assumption, that $L\gg1/\mu$. \item The well separated scattering centers assumption, that $\lambda_g \gg \mu^{-1}$. \item The eikonal assumption, that $P^+ = E^+ \simeq 2E$ is the largest scale in the problem. \item The soft radiation assumption, that $x\ll1$. \item The collinear radiation assumption, that $k^+ \gg k^-$. \item The large formation time assumption, that $\mathbf{k}^2 /x E^+ \ll \mu$ and $(\mathbf{k}-\mathbf{q}_1)^2/x E^+ \ll \sqrt{\mu^2+\mathbf{q}_1)^2}$. \end{itemize} If we relax the large pathlength assumption, the inclusive differential spectrum of radiated gluons in $x$ is \begin{widetext}
+The DGLV approach makes a number of assumptions related to the physical setup of the problem: \begin{itemize} \item The large pathlength assumption, that $L \gg \mu^{-1}$. \item The well separated scattering centers assumption, that $\lambda_g \gg \mu^{-1}$. \item The eikonal assumption, that $P^+ = E^+ \simeq 2E$ is the largest scale in the problem. \item The soft radiation assumption, that $x\ll1$. \item The collinear radiation assumption, that $k^+ \gg k^-$. \item The large formation time assumption, that $\mathbf{k}^2 /x E^+ \ll \mu$ and $(\mathbf{k}-\mathbf{q}_1)^2/x E^+ \ll \sqrt{\mu^2+\mathbf{q}_1^2}$. \end{itemize} The DGLV single inclusive gluon radiation spectrum is then \cite{Gyulassy:2000er,Djordjevic:2003zk} \end{multicols}

-\end{widetext} where the first two lines of the above equation are the original DGLV result \cite{Vitev:2002pf,Djordjevic:2003zk} while the last two lines are the short pathlength correction \cite{Kolbe:2015rvk}.